3cStudios/HonorFlightScreening/README.md

 python -m http.server 8000  # For local development server
 ```

-### Deployment
-The application is a single HTML file that can be deployed anywhere:
-- Static hosting (Netlify, Vercel, GitHub Pages)
-- Web servers (Apache, Nginx)
-- Intranet systems
-- Tablet kiosks

-## Usage

-### For Interviewers
-1. Enter the veteran's name at the top of the form
-2. Work through each section systematically:
-   - Medical History Form Review
-   - Medical Assessment
-   - Mobility and Travel
-   - Post Interview Review
-3. Add any additional notes in the Notes section
-4. Review alert flags before completing the interview

-### Form Sections

-#### Medical History Form Review
-- Verifies if Primary Care Provider signature is present on medical forms

 #### Medical Assessment
 - **Oxygen Use** - Includes amount specification